 However, I do believe in the type promoted by a small group of “radicals” a couple of thousand years ago.

-In the book of James, thought to have been written by Jesus’ brother, the author implored people to put their faith into action, personally helping those in need.
+In the book of James, thought to have been written by Jesus’ brother, the author implored people to put their faith into action, James 2:15.

 Far too many of us are doing far too little in this area. generosity research shows that the average church member gives less than three percent of his or her income to their church – far lower than the biblical standard of “tithes and offerings.”